 Verify SMTP server, username and password

-(You will get this information from your mail provider or admin)
+(You will get this information from your mail provider or mail administrator)

 Change the SMTP authentication

 Please try to use a different authentication method if you are sure, that

 Open the "List Settings" and go to "Outgoing Mail Server (SMTP)" -> "Authentication":

 try "SSL" and "StartTLS" if "SMTP Standard" does not work.
 Some older server still use "POP before SMTP".

 MailList Controller supports all SMTP authentication methods.
 It should work with any SMTP server!